The gliding operations at North Hill are largely not affected from constraints of airspace, however there are a few local rules to be aware of.

 Download a briefing presentation by Yeovilton ATC (pdf).

-Airway N864 runs roughly north-south with its eastern boundary above the western end of North Hill airfield.
-The base is FL65 with a minimum altitude of 5500 ft.
+Berry Head CTA (previously Airway N864) runs roughly north-south with its eastern boundary above the western end of North Hill airfield, the base is FL65

-These airways are under the control of Cardiff Radar on 119.15.
+These airways are under the control of Cardiff Radar on 119.15MHz.

 There is a small area of Cardiff Control Terminal Area (CTA) below Airway N864, 5 nm from the north coast of Somerset, base 4500 ft, tops FL65.
 As it is Class D airspace, gliders may enter having contacted Cardiff Radar on 119.15MHz.